Art Old Town (Stare Miasto) Visited June 2023

 School-style models (open-fronted houses with swappable furniture) are particularly popular with younger visitors.

 An unusual collection of religious-themed toys, predominantly Christian, with references to other faiths.
+Miniature monastic cells, altars, chapels, convent schools, and dolls in liturgical and religious robes.

 The centrepiece is a 200-year-old neo-Gothic miniature altar – precisely carved, with gilding and figurines of saints.
 Surrounding it are miniature chapels and churches with full liturgical furnishings, dolls depicting nuns in habits and priests in vestments.